Flotomate/product_docs/source/patch-management/deployment-request.rst

 Deployment Request from the Patch List View:
 --------------------------------------------

-Flotomate allows you to select the Patches from the List View directly and deploy them.
+Motadata allows you to select the Patches from the List View directly and deploy them.

 -  Go to the :ref:`Patch List View <patch-list-view>`.